-When we hear the word conflict what comes to mind is dispute, war, disagreement, opposition and to be honest, none of us wants to meet such in real life.
-We only engage in conflicts when we are forced to.
+When we hear the word conflict what comes to mind is dispute, war, disagreement, opposition and to be honest, no one wants to meet such in real life.
+But certain situations bring us face to face with conflict.

 Every story has one or more conflicts without which the story will be bland and uninteresting.
 So a writer employs this device in a story to keep the storyline tense and exciting as well.